 As you know, bed bugs need a host to survive but they will enter a state of dormancy called diapause (a bit like hibernation) without one.
 This means that depending on temperature and humidity conditions then both adults and nymphs can live without a blood meal for up to 6 months.

-On the other hand, if you don’t need the books then throw them out.
-Again put the books into a plastic bag and seal completely before putting them out for trash collection.
+On the other hand, if you don’t need the books, then throw them out.
+Then, again, put the books into a plastic bag and seal them completely before putting them out for trash collection.

 If you’ve just brought the infested book or books into your home, then you’ll need to be extra vigilant and keep an eye out for any evidence of bed bugs over the coming weeks.
-Find out here what are the signs of bed bugs to look out for.
+Find out what bed bug symptoms to look out for here.